-The two clock sources available for the watchdog are the internal 32 kHz clock and the CLKOUT signal.
+The two clock sources available for the watchdog are the internal 32.768 kHz clock and the CLKOUT signal.

-When operating from the 32 kHz source, the timeout interval is programmable from 7.8125 ms to 1 second with resolution of 7.8125 ms. Internal 32 kHz clock is running all the time, therefore the time-out duration is fixed and predictable.
+When operating from the 32.768 kHz source, the time-out interval is programmable from 7.8125 ms to 1 second with resolution of 7.8125 ms. The internal 32.768 kHz clock is running all the time, therefore the time-out duration is fixed and predictable.